 We define Adjusted EBITDA as consolidated net income before depreciation and amortization, interest expense and provision for income taxes adjusted for the impact of certain items, including non-cash and other items we do not consider representative of our ongoing operating performance.
 We believe Adjusted EBITDA is less susceptible to variances in actual performance resulting from depreciation, amortization and other items.
+We also use Adjusted EBITDA as the key financial metric in determining our fiscal 2021 bonus compensation for our employees.
 This non-GAAP measure may not be comparable to similarly titled measures used by other companies.